 Esther and Jerry Hicks publicly shared the news of Jerry’s illness in the spring of 2011.
 It seems likely that he was ill longer than they admitted.
 Jerry, a small man, was down 15 pounds already.

 Reformatting for Abraham-Hicks 2.0

-With her husband sidelined and no longer providing intros and support for the Abraham-Hicks workshops, Esther Hicks began to take liberties Jerry Hicks had not allowed her, discarding her decades old barefoot country preacher garb for a flashy new set of clothes.
+With her husband sidelined and no longer providing intros and support for Abraham-Hicks workshops, Esther began to take liberties Jerry had not allowed, discarding her decades old barefoot country preacher garb for a flashy new set of clothes.

 Later, in a strange riff, Esther had Abraham spouting the virtues of copyright protections.
 Followers had copied her online workshops and shared them over the internet.